Best Foot Forward (film)

-Best Foot Forward is a 1943 American musical film adapted from the 1941 Broadway musical comedy of the same title.
-The film was released by Metro-Goldwyn-Mayer, directed by Edward Buzzell, and starred Lucille Ball, William Gaxton, Virginia Weidler, Tommy Dix, Chill Wills, June Allyson, Gloria DeHaven, and Nancy Walker.
+Best Foot Forward is a 1943 American musical comedy film directed by Edward Buzzell, based on the 1941 Broadway musical by John Cecil Holm.
+The film stars Lucille Ball, William Gaxton, Virginia Weidler, Tommy Dix, Nancy Walker, June Allyson, Kenny Bowers, Gloria DeHaven, and Jack Jordan.

-The actors did their own singing, except for Lucille Ball, whose singing was dubbed by Gloria Grafton; Virginia Weidler, whose singing was dubbed by Jeanne Darrell; and Jack Jordan, whose singing was dubbed by Ralph Blane.
+The actors did their own singing, except for Ball, whose singing was dubbed by Gloria Grafton; Weidler, whose singing was dubbed by Jeanne Darrell; and Jordan, whose singing was dubbed by Ralph Blane.

 Weidler, then 16 years old, retired from acting after this film was made, making Best Foot Forward her final screen appearance.

 Plot

 Lucille Ball is at a military academy full of frisky boys.
 Ball is the reluctant guest of a diminutive cadet, Bud Hooper, who wrote her a "mash note" and invitation to be his date at a school prom.

 Ball's publicity man, Jack O'Riley, seizes upon the situation as a perfect PR stunt, and convinces her to travel 3,000 miles to join Hooper at Winsocki Military Institute's dance.
 When Ball actually shows up, mayhem ensues.
 Hooper, who never dreamed she would accept, has to disinvite his girlfriend, Helen Schlesinger, and ask Ball to pretend to be Helen, lest the actress herself not pass muster with the institution's screening committee.

 Helen fights back while Hooper tries to keep Ball from the clutches of other cadets who want to steal her for themselves.
 Meanwhile, Harry James and his orchestra perform various songs, including "The Flight of the Bumblebee".